novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-124.md

 Then he wrote:

-― Today’s recommended venture company is 【Namui Iyagi】.
+― Today’s recommended venture company is 【Nam's Story】.

 He recommended a venture company about once a week.

-This time, he decided to pave the way for more people to visit 【Namui Iyagi】.
+This time, he decided to pave the way for more people to visit 【Nam's Story】.

 * * *